peekxc/tallem/README.md

 ## Installing + Dependencies

+`tallem`'s run-time dependencies are fairly minimal.
+They include:

+1. _Python >= 3.8.0_
+2. *NumPy (>= 1.20)* and *SciPy* *(>=1.6)*

-`tallem` requires _Python >= 3.8.0_.
-As a a [PEP 517](https://www.python.org/dev/peps/pep-0517/)-compliant package, the rest of the build requirements are listed in [pyproject.toml](https://github.com/peekxc/tallem/blob/main/pyproject.toml).
-These are automatically downloaded and installed via `pip` using the installation procedure given below.
+The details of the rest of package requirements are listed in [pyproject.toml](https://github.com/peekxc/tallem/blob/main/pyproject.toml).
+These are automatically downloaded and installed via `pip`:

+Some functions which extend TALLEM's core functionality require additional dependencies to be called---they include *autograd*, *pymanopt*, *scikit-learn*, and *bokeh*.
+These  packages are completely optional, i.e. they are not needed to get the resulting embedding.
+Nonetheless, if you would like these package as well, use:

 ###Installing from cibuildwheels